-On that note, Elon Musk’s mind works very visually.
-He said the following:
+Did you know that Elon Musk’s mind works in a very visual way?
+He explains:

 “It seems as though the part of the brain that’s usually reserved for visual processing – the part that is used to process images coming in from my eyes – gets taken over by internal thought processes…I can’t do this as much now because there are so many things demanding my attention but, as a kid, it happened a lot.
 That large part of your brain that’s used to handle incoming images gets used for internal thinking.”

 Perhaps you’re not using your brain’s full capacity.
 Visualization is a powerful memory hack.
 Images stick in your mind more vividly than text.
 Maybe our brains process visuals and words differently…

 Consider memory champs who can easily recall long number sequences or card decks.
 Most don’t have exceptional memories!

 While some have a natural gift for visualization, everyone can improve with practice.
 So, flex those visualization muscles and watch your memory soar!

 Elon Musk greatly admires inventor Nikola Tesla.
 Like Elon, Tesla had an incredible talent for visualization.
 He spoke about its power extensively:

 “I observed to my delight that I could visualize with the greatest facility.
 I needed no models, drawings or experiments.
 I could picture them all as real in my mind… I am able to rapidly develop and perfect a conception without touching anything.
 When I have gone so far as to embody in the invention every possible improvement I can think of and see no fault anywhere, I put into concrete form this final product of my brain.
 Invariably my device works as I conceived that it should, and the experiment comes out exactly as I planned it.”

 Though Tesla was naturally gifted, don’t be discouraged.
 With practice and dedication, you can enhance your visualization skills and reach new creative heights!